dotnet/docs-maui/docs/ios/capabilities.md

 ## Add capabilities with the Apple developer portal

-Capabilities can be added to a provisioning profile in the Apple developer portal.
+All capabilities can be added to your app's provisioning profile in the Apple developer portal.
 This approach requires the use of manual provisioning, and works for all capabilities.
 For more information about manual provisioning, see [Manual provisioning for iOS apps](~/ios/device-provisioning/manual-provisioning.md).

-Adding a capability using Apple's developer portal is a two step process that requires creating an App ID and then using that App ID to create a provisioning profile.
+Adding a capability using Apple's developer portal is a multi-step process that requires creating an App ID, creating a provisioning profile, and enabling manual provisioning.

 ### Create an App ID with an app service